 What is Service Configuration?

-In case you are not, we'll briefly explain Leaderboards as an example.
-Leaderboards allow players to see a value representing an accomplishment, in comparison to other players.
-For example high scores in an arcade game, lap times in a racing game, or headshots in a first-person shooter.
-But unlike an arcade machine which only shows the top scores from the players who have played on that physical machine, with Xbox Live it is possible to display high scores from around the world.
+For example, Leaderboards allow players to see a value representing an accomplishment, in comparison to other players.
+Such values include high scores in an arcade game, lap times in a racing game, and headshots in a first-person shooter.
+But unlike an arcade machine, which only shows the top scores from the players who have played on that physical machine, with Xbox Live it is possible to display high scores from around the world.

-But for this to happen, you need to perform some one-time configuration so that Xbox Live knows about your leaderboard.
-For example whether the values should be sorted in ascending or descending value, and what piece of data it should be sorting.
+For this to happen, you need to perform some one-time configuration so that Xbox Live knows about your leaderboard.
+For example, whether the values should be sorted in ascending or descending value, and what piece of data it should be sorting.

 Choose your development portal

-You can find information about specific service configuration pages depending on your chosen portal:
+You can find information about specific service configuration pages:

 PC/Mobile UWP game only

-Partner Center is recommended for configuring and managing UWP games that run only on Windows 10 PCs and/or Windows 10 mobile devices.
+Partner Center is used for configuring and managing UWP games, including games that run on Windows 10 PCs and/or Windows 10 mobile devices.

 - You are using Arena.

-- You have existing users, groups, and permissions setup on XDP that you want to keep using.
+- You have existing users, groups, and permissions set up on Partner Center.

-- You are using tools which only work on XDP such as the Tournaments Tool or Multiplayer Session Directory session history viewer.
+- You are using tools on Partner Center such as the Tournaments Tool or Multiplayer Session Directory session history viewer.

 - You are developing a title that will have cross-platform play between an Xbox One XDK based game and UWP PC/mobile version of the same game.